How to use filters in the planner

 Status Description Color Tag

-Scheduled Posts that are planned and scheduled for future publishing.
+Scheduled Posts planned for future publishing.
 Yellow

-Draft Unscheduled posts that are saved for future editing or publishing.
+Draft Unscheduled posts saved for later.
 Grey

 2